AND SO I HAVE FOUND MY FAVOURITE UDIPI!

 WHEREVER I’ve gone I’ve looked for an Udipi eatery and so I did when I first came to Panaji to live.
 There was the superior Kamat’s where for a long time I went in search of near-perfect medhuvada — can’t find perfect medhuvada for love or for money (most pack too much sodium bicarbonate in them).
 I stopped looking for the Udipi after my own heart and then last week I found it right here in the heart of Panaji town.
 The older Udipi Annapoorna is here, the newer one at Taleigao.
 The Panaji Udipi is better than a hole-in-the-wall affair, but modest, and offers this view of a heritage home opposite the road — that’s why I’ve taken to calling here often whenever I want to savour a freshly made near perfect Devanagere benne dosa with potato palya on the side, also coconut chutney and sambar.

 Funny, I love the Goan eateries with their bhaji-pao and refined maida puri fame, stuffed big chili fritters; but give me a choice and I’d go take a break at an Udipi and I’ve found my favourite Udipi after living for something like 20 years in Panaji!
 Of course I’m rejoicing and reluctant to reveal the name of the Udipi here though I’m sure you’ll get to it by and by!
 Anyway these two Udipi or pure vegetarian eateries are the only ones to have Devanagere benne dosa on their menu, only the presentation is somewhat difference.
-I was so thrilled to see it on the menu and asked the waiter if it was available and he said it would take time, but I was willing to wait and truly rewarded when my benne dosa arrived, first a single one, then I ordered another (40 for single,
+I was so thrilled to see it on the menu and asked the waiter if it was available and he said it would take time, but I was willing to wait and truly rewarded when my benne dosa arrived, first a single one, then I ordered another (40 for single,60 for double).

 So there I was turning up day after day after day to rejoice in my find and refusing to check out anything else on the menu even if it looked good with others sitting nearby or at the same table.
 The waiters got amused when I made enquiries.
 This crazy woman (madam!) wants to eat Devanagere dosa only every time she comes …the morning chef who makes it is probably different from the evening chef for sometimes the morning palya would be a little different from the evening one.
 This is basically a potato-and-onion mixture, mildly spiced to complement the benne dosa which is just a butter or loni dosa, that is it’s laced with fresh desi white butter (sometimes cheating with Amul I guess).
 I’m hooked on my loni-laced Devanagere dosa and whenever I feel hunger pangs I trot off to Panaji town and wonder how long this new affair in my life with a Devanagere benne dosa will last.